NativeScript/docs-v7/getting-started.md

 ### Start your app

 With the NativeScript CLI installed, it's time to start building your app.
-Normally, you would [use the `tns create` command to create an empty NativeScript application](https://github.com/NativeScript/NativeScript-cli#create-project)—e.g. `tns create hello-world`—but for this guide we've scaffolded out a boilerplate project to act as a starting point for [Groceries](https://github.com/NativeScript/sample-Groceries).
+Normally, you would [use the `tns create` command to create an empty NativeScript application](https://github.com/NativeScript/NativeScript-cli#create-project).
+For this guide, we've scaffolded out a boilerplate project to act as a starting point for [Groceries](https://github.com/NativeScript/sample-Groceries).

 <h4 class="exercise-start">
     <b>Exercise</b>: Get the Groceries starting point
 </h4>

-Navigate to a folder where you want to keep your app's code:
+Navigate to a folder where you want to keep your app code:

 <div class="no-copy-button"></div>